-The International Programs Office (IPO) provides a variety of educational abroad experience for students and supports international students and scholars.
-The IPO office provides vital information and resources for faculty and staff traveling abroad, including travel registry, export control compliance, and health and visa information.
+The International Programs Office (IPO) provides educational abroad experiences for students and supports international students and scholars.
+IPO also provides vital information and resources for faculty and staff traveling abroad.

 The Learning Resource Center (LRC) offers University of Massachusetts Amherst students a peer-supported environment to meet academic challenges.
 Tutors, Supplemental Instruction Leaders, and ExSEL Leaders are model students trained to assist their peers in achieving academic success.